 Python's normal reload function only reloads the module that it's passed.
 The reload() function in this module also reloads everything imported from that module, which is useful when you're changing files deep inside a package.

-To use this as your default reload function, type this for Python 2:
+To use this as your default reload function, type this: